-For all students, transfer from Lower Sixth to Upper Sixth will be based on their record during the Lower Sixth and upon AS examination results.
-Students must have obtained a total of 110 UCAS points in their best three AS subjects in order to qualify automatically for the Upper Sixth.
-Students who score below this threshold will normally be offered the opportunity to repeat the Lower Sixth year.
-These criteria will be reviewed from time to time and adjusted if necessary in order to maintain the high standards of effort and achievement generally associated with students at The King's School.
+For all students, progression from Lower Sixth to Upper Sixth will be conditional on their record during the Lower Sixth and upon internal examination results.
+Students must have obtained at least CCD grades, or equivalent, in their best three A level subjects in order to qualify automatically for the Upper Sixth.
+Students who have not achieved these grades may be offered the opportunity to re-sit their exams; if their results do not improve, students may be offered the chance to repeat the Lower Sixth year.